-It is needless to say that the BCS calculations performed only for the single-particle states of the considered intruder orbitals with a number $\langle N{pair}^{\tau j} \rangle$ of occupying pairs would provide results equivalent to those obtained for the larger single-particle subspaces chosen above.
-Even though the equation (2.18) is designed for an even and integer number of pairs, it can be used to determine an approximate higher limit of the angular momentum realized in a virtual configuration of $\langle N{pair}^{\tau j} \rangle$ pairs.
-The value obtained in this manner is then rounded to the closest even integer, defining in this way the upper limits of the summations over neutron and proton angular momenta $J_n$ and $J_p$ involved in the definition of the projected single-particle states.
-All this information and the BCS results are given in Table II.
+It is needless to say that the BCS calculations performed only for the single-particle states of the considered intruder orbitals with a number $\langle N{\text{pair}}^{\tau j} \rangle$ of occupying pairs would provide results equivalent to those obtained for the larger single-particle subspaces chosen above.
+Even though equation (2.18) is designed for an even and integer number of pairs, it can be used to determine an approximate higher limit of the angular momentum realized in a virtual configuration of $\langle N{\text{pair}}^{\tau j} \rangle$ pairs.
+The value obtained in this manner is then rounded to the closest even integer, defining in this way the upper limits of the summations over neutron and proton angular momenta J_n and J_p involved in the definition of the projected single-particle states.
+All this information and the BCS results are given in table 2.
 With all these data, the projected states (2.13)-(2.16) are fully determined.

-Concluding, the BCS calculation in the extended single-particle space is used to calculate the average number of pairs in the intruder orbitals.
-Once these are determined we solved the BCS equation for each intruder keeping the obtained restriction for the number of the $\tau$ -particles.
-Also using the average number of the $\tau$ -pairs we calculate the maximal values of the angular momentum carried by the given system of fermions.
-In this way the space of the four particle-core projected states is readily defined.
-Thus, we stress again the fact that our method is based on a single j calculation and not on a many j.
-We used the many j calculation just to remove the ambiguity in determining the number of the $\tau$ -nucleons which should be distributed among the intruder substates.
+In conclusion, the BCS calculation in the extended single-particle space is used to calculate the average number of pairs in the intruder orbitals.
+Once these are determined, we solved the BCS equation for each intruder keeping the obtained restriction for the number of the τ -particles.
+Also using the average number of the τ -pairs, we calculate the maximal values of the angular momentum carried by the given system of fermions.
+In this way, the space of the four particle-core projected states is readily defined.
+Thus, we stress again the fact that our method is based on a single j calculation and not on many j.
+We used the many-j calculation just to remove the ambiguity in determining the number of the τ -nucleons which should be distributed among the intruder substates.